abhik-b/exam-notes/notes/ml.regression.md

 id: 9t5w8vr9crcq66hrljywspb
 title: Regression
 desc: ''
-updated: 1666181782448
+updated: 1666694369495
 created: 1666181739473
 ---

 Regression models describe the relationship between variables by fitting a line to the observed data.
 Linear regression models use a straight line, while logistic and nonlinear regression models use a curved line.
 Learn more [here](https://statsandr.com/blog/multiple-linear-regression-made-simple/)

 ## Simple linear regression
 Simple linear regression is used to estimate the relationship between two quantitative variables.
-You can use simple linear regression when you want to know: How strong the relationship is between two variables (e.g. the relationship between rainfall and soil erosion).The value of the dependent variable at a certain value of the independent variable (e.g. the amount of soil erosion at a certain level of rainfall).
+You can use simple linear regression when you want to know : How strong the relationship is between two variables (e.g. the relationship between rainfall and soil erosion).The value of the dependent variable at a certain value of the independent variable (e.g. the amount of soil erosion at a certain level of rainfall).
 Read more [here](https://online.stat.psu.edu/stat462/node/91/)